 Wishy washy approaches are also difficult to replicate, which means that if a company has a team of ghost writers at their disposal, the results could vary significantly depending on who you work with.
 In the end, it’s the luck of the draw – if you get a great writer you could end up with a great book.
 But if you don’t, who knows what you might get.

 A clear system, on the other hand, leads to predictable, high-quality results across the team.

 At Grammar Factory, we use the following system when ghost writing how-to books:

-- Drafting the blueprint: Over the next two weeks, the ghost writer will then fill out that blueprint using the client’s existing content (blog posts, white papers, marketing material, podcasts, etc.), independent research and additional interviews with the author.
+- Drafting the blueprint: Over the next two weeks, the ghost writer will then fill out that blueprint using the client’s existing content (blog posts, white papers, marketing material, podcasts, etc.), independent research from trusted sources and additional interviews with the author.
 Once the blueprint is complete, the client then reviews and signs off on it before we get stuck into the draft.